London budget travel tips: 7 ways to keep it cheap

 The single biggest reason that London came out as reasonably priced on our European indexes is that its main museums are famously free for all.
 In most European cities the important museums cost around US$15 each for an adult, but here there are dozens of choices that cost nothing.

 So skip a turn on the London Eye and even a trip into the historic Tower of London in favor of the British Museum, the Victoria and Albert, and the Tate Modern.
 Except for the abundant free ones, London attraction prices tend to be extremely high compared to elsewhere.
 Our recent Madame Tussauds Index shows that the London location is by far the most expensive in the world, so concentrate on the world-class free museums instead.
+But if you ARE going to be visiting many of the top sights you might look at our review of the London Pass to see if it will save you time and money.

 6 – Consider geography to keep meal prices down